 - Reduce waste at the source: depth 7–8 cm, good placement, low-tracking mats.

-- “Biodegradable” ≠ safe for garden compost.
-Pet-waste compost programs are rare and specialized.
+- “Biodegradable” ≠ safe for garden compost unless pet-waste rules are explicit.

 - Septic?
 Treat litter as trash only.